It’s time to reject the partial use of Scripture to construct one over-arching “Story” or “Narrative” …

 Whether from relatively obscure, minor authors like Frank Viola peddling his shifting “eternal purpose”, “theography” or more recent “deeper life” wares;

 His buddy Jon Zens’ underlying reconstructed “gospel”; or

 Fellow existentialist Keith Giles with his post-modern, pick-and-choose “red letter” Jesus.

-More popular authors like Rob Bell and Rachel Evans also have tried the same with their self-referential, existential “love” …
+More popular authors like Rob Bell and the late Rachel Evans also tried the same with their self-referential, existential “love” …

 As have major “theologians” like Karl Barth with his distorted, wholly subjective idea of “logos”.

 Like all who tried before them, their trans-Biblical “narratives” inevitably end up crashing upon all of Scripture as God’s lasting, comprehensive and authoritative written Word …